leonace924/vieworks-frontend-task/README.md

-# viewworks-frontend-test
+# Viewworks Frontend Test

+## Overview

-Vieworks company Front-end challenge
+This project is for Vieworks company Front-end challenge.
+This project detects the event and controls for video using `react-player` and `styled-component`.

 ## Task Description